Differential symmetry breaking operators. I-Genreal theory and F-method. II-Rankin-Cohen Operators for Symmetric Pairs: Introduction

+\begin{question} Find explicit $G'$-intertwining operators from $\Gamma(X,\mathcal V_X)$ to $\Gamma(Y,\mathcal W_Y)$. \end{question} To illustrate the nature of such operators we also refer to them as \emph{continuous symmetry breaking operators}.
+They are said to be \emph{differential symmetry breaking operators} if the operators are differential operators.

-In Sections \ref{sec:5} and \ref{section:6} we give an answer to Question \ref{question:1} for all symmetric pairs $(G,G')$ of split rank one inducing a holomorphic embedding $Y\hookrightarrow X$ (see Table \ref{table:1}).
+The F-method proposed in \cite{PART1} provides necessary tools to give an answer to Question \ref{question:1} for all symmetric pairs $(G,G')$ of split rank one inducing a holomorphic embedding $Y\hookrightarrow X$ (see Table \ref{table:1}).
 We remark that the split rank one condition does not force the rank of $G/G'$ to be equal to one (see Table \ref{table:intro} (1), (5) below).
 7pt

-\textbf{Normal derivatives and Jacobi--type differential operators.} In representation theory, taking normal derivatives with respect to an equivariant embedding $Y\hookrightarrow X$ is a standard tool to find abstract branching laws for representations that are realized on $X$ (see S. Martens \cite{Mart} and H. P. Jakobsen and M. Vergne \cite{JV}).
+\textbf{Normal derivatives and Jacobi--type differential operators.} In representation theory, taking normal derivatives with respect to an equivariant embedding $Y\hookrightarrow X$ is a standard tool to find abstract branching laws for representations that are realized on $X$ (see \cite{JV} for instance).

-However, we should like to emphasize that the common belief ``Normal derivatives with respect to $Y\hookrightarrow X$ are intertwining operators in the branching laws" is not true.
-Actually, it already fails for the tensor product of two holomorphic discrete series of $SL(2,\R)$ where the only equivariant operators are Rankin--Cohen brackets.
+However, we should like to emphasize that the common belief ``normal derivatives with respect to $Y\hookrightarrow X$ are intertwining operators in the branching laws" is not true.
+Actually, it already fails for the tensor product of two holomorphic discrete series of $SL(2,\R)$ where the Rankin--Cohen brackets are not normal derivatives with respect to the diagonal embedding $Y\hookrightarrow Y\times Y$ with $Y$ being the Poincar\'e upper half plane.

 We discuss when normal derivatives become intertwiners in the following six complex geometries arising from real symmetric pairs of split rank one: